Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/_index.md

 Amplify supports two regions, US (default) and EU.
 The data (APIs, traffic) that the agents send to Amplify is stored in one of those regions based on the agent configuration.

-Use one of the following URLs to access the Amplify Central UI:
+Use one of the following URLs to access the Amplify UI:

 * US: [https://apicentral.axway.com](https://apicentral.axway.com)
 * EU: [https://central.eu-fr.axway.com](https://central.eu-fr.axway.com)